lunow/HtmlChain/README.md

 ## Named Div Container

-The Chain recognize next elements and try to close it for you.
+The Chain recognize next elements and try to close it for you:

 	echo $html->div()->div();

-Will result in
+Will result in:

 	<div></div>
 	<div></div>